retreev/Documentation/pc/file-formats/pet.md

 }
 ```

+A minimum of two bones must be read per `Vertex`.

 **Polygons**

 A unsigned integer determines the amount of polygons the mesh has, for this amount you read the following structure: